Ohio State University Moritz College of Law: Barton Scholars

 The Robert K. Barton Memorial Scholarship Fund was established in 1968 by golf legend and Ohio State University alumnus Jack Nicklaus.
 The Scholarship was established in memory of his good friend and Moritz College of Law alumnus Robert K. Barton '62, one of central Ohio's top amateur golfers and law partner of former Ohio Governor and fellow Moritz alumnus John W. Bricker.
 Barton, his wife Linda, and another couple were killed when their private plane crashed en route to watch Nicklaus play in the 1966 Masters Tournament.

 Notable faculty

 The Moritz College of Law has 80 faculty members.
-Notable current and former faculty members include:
+Notable current faculty members include: